-You might already know that when you breathe in you take in oxygen and when you breathe out you exhale carbon dioxide.
+You might already know that when you breathe, you inhale oxygen and exhale carbon dioxide.

-When the moisture in your breath hits cold air, a little cloud or fog is formed.
+When the warm moisture in your breath hits cold air, a little cloud or fog is formed.

 Since the cold air around you cannot hold as much water as the warm air in your breath, the moisture in your breath condenses when it hits the cold air and forms into a little cloud.

 It doesn’t happen when the air around you is warm because the warm air can hold the moisture.